mostlyerror/guild-chat-api/README.md

 # Guild Chat API

-### Requirements
-This is an API based on Node.js designed to fulfill the following requirements:
-1. A short text message can be sent from one user (the sender) to another (the recipient).
-2. Recent messages can be requested for a recipient from a specific sender - with a limit of 100 messages or all messages in last 30 days.
-3. Recent messages can be requested from all senders - with a limit of 100 messages or all messages in last 30 days.

-### Assumptions:
-* Authorization, authentication, and user registration are all taken care of elsewhere, ignore.
-* This is a global API that can be leveraged by anyone, security is not a concern.

-### Project Details
 Built using node version 12.12

 If you have NVM installed, node version should automatically be set upon